agonon/agonon.github.io/_includes/interests-content.md

 A first line of my work studies structures that training selects, beyond just fitting the data.
-Recent examples include [diffusion language models learning support before frequencies](#diffusion-language-models), and [match-and-copy mechanisms learned by Transformers](#match-and-copy).
+Recent examples include diffusion language models learning [support before frequencies](#diffusion-language-models), and [match-and-copy](#match-and-copy) mechanisms learned by Transformers.

 Another line of my work studies structure in the parameterization and implementation of neural networks.
-This includes [complexity measures, perturbation bounds, and pruning rules that respect rescaling symmetries](#symmetries-in-neural-networks), as well as [GPU implementations of structured sparse layers](#structured-matrices-on-gpu).
+This includes complexity measures, perturbation bounds, and pruning rules that respect [rescaling symmetries](#symmetries-in-neural-networks), as well as [GPU implementations](#structured-matrices-on-gpu) of matrix multiplication with structured sparse layers.

 Below are short informal notes on a few projects.